 Today is a clay collection day.
-It’s not as warm as I had hoped, but an overcast sky and a cold southerly isn’t enough to take the shine off the day as it has felt like a long time coming.
+It’s not as warm as I had hoped, but an overcast sky and a cold southerly isn’t enough to take the shine off the day.
+It has been a long time coming.
 Covid lockdowns and life’s little challenges have impacted the flow of my art practice and my ability to travel away from home for the collection of materials.
 It has been many months since my last clay collection journey, and even longer since I have travelled to Wescot.

 A little over an hour’s drive west of Ballarat, Wescot sits between Mt Ararat and the Grampians and is a picturesque property of undulating granite foundations, small gullies and rolling hills splashed with red gums and wildlife.
 It has been in my mother’s family for generations and remains for me a place of personal significance and grounding.
 Connection to place has a huge impact on my ceramic art practice and drives my creative outcomes.
 For me, collection goes deeper than the literal act.
 It involves a visceral response to the environment around me; an awakening of the senses through engagement, observation, connection and reflection.